UHD Backup Software Review: Choose the Best Tool for 4K Blu-ray Backup

 Step 1: Open DVDFab and Import Your 4K UHD Blu-ray

 Install DVDFab and launch the program.
-Switch to the Ripper module.
-Insert your Ultra HD Blu-ray disc into the drive, and it will load automatically.
-If you're working with an ISO or folder, simply drag it into the main window or use the Add Source button.
+Go to the Ripper module.
+Your Ultra HD Blu-ray disc will load automatically when you insert it into the drive.
+Alternatively, you can use the Add Source button or just drag an ISO or folder into the main window.

 Step 2: Pick an Output Profile and Adjust Settings